Governance Risks: Reshaping the "G" in ESG

 Customer Data Usage

-How to Assess Governance Risk and Compliance
+How Do We Assess Governance Risk and Compliance?

 As we reshape our idea of governance and seek to reduce risk in this area of ESG, we can rely on our tried and true understanding of risk management and compliance auditing skills.
 Auditors should consider the broader implications inferred from findings throughout the organization as these will provide a baseline for understanding governance risk.